20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ![wormhole2](/assets/wormhole_2.png)

-The singularities are barely noticable, and our performance is 60ms/frame @ 1080p
+The singularities are barely noticable, and our performance is 60ms/frame @ 1080p.
+Truly incredible.
+I'm joking, but interactive framerates here are pretty decent - with a better integrator, some performance improvements, and general work this can be improved singificantly

 ## Watch out for your integrator!